-65 Inspiring Quotes From Strong Women We Love
+65 Motivating Quotes From Strong Women We Love

-As has been observed before, we sometimes feel like it’s Beyoncé’s world and we’re just living in it—in the sense that her music is everywhere, true, but more so that her message of female empowerment pervades our every thought pattern.

-Beyoncé is just one of the more ubiquitous examples of inspirational female power, so it’s easy to want to cling to her lyrics and quotes on a regular basis—but there are countless women who continue to inspire, elevate, and empower the female gender.
+When you think of a strong woman, who do you think of?
+For us, the first person who comes to mind is probably Beyoncé.
+Her music is everywhere, and more importantly than that, she’s a loud advocate for women’s empowerment.
+But just because Beyoncé is the most prominent example doesn’t mean there aren’t countless other women who inspire us, and they’ve all got something to say.

-From politicians like Margaret Thatcher to pop culture icons such as Madonna and Taylor Swift, they offer very powerful things to women (and the world) at large.
+From the former first lady Michelle Obama to pop culture icons such as Madonna and Taylor Swift, they elevate and empower women (and the world) at large.
 See our top 65 strong women quotes that are guaranteed to inspire you below.

 1. Women have to work much harder to make it in this world.
 It really pisses me off that women don’t get the same opportunities as men do, or money for that matter.
 Because lets face it, money gives men the power to run the show.
 It gives men the power to define our values and to define what’s sexy and what’s feminine and that’s bullshit.
 At the end of the day, it’s not about equal rights, it’s about how we think.
 We have to reshape our own perception of how we view ourselves. — Beyoncé